ArthurVerrez/gemini-image-gen-batch/README.md

 1. Input a text prompt describing what image you want to generate
 2. Optionally upload up to 4 reference images to influence the generation
-3. Generate and view the results directly in the browser
+3. Generate multiple variants of the same prompt in parallel (up to 8)
+4. View all generated results in a grid layout

 ## Setup